andreudumitro-eng/fair-poc-research/README.md

 Rewards are distributed based on three independent dimensions of contribution

-Epoch length: 1,440 blocks (24 hours at 60-second block time)
+Epoch length: 1,152 blocks (24 hours at 75-second block time, Zcash-compatible)

 🔑 Key Innovation: Peaceful Coexistence of ASICs and Small Devices Unlike traditional PoW where ASICs make CPU/GPU mining obsolete, F-PoC enables all miners to coexist fairly: